gitony0101/X4DS/ISLR/.ipynb_checkpoints/Chap 6 Linear Model Selection and Regularization-checkpoint.md

 ## 1.1.
 Subset Selection

-There are two main types of subset selection methods: best subset selection and stepwise model selection.
+There are two main types of *subset selection methods*: best subset selection and stepwise model selection.

 we explore alternative fitting procedures since that alternative fitting procedures can yield better $\textit{Prediction accuracy and Model interpretability}$.